Gabinou/tnecs/TUTORIAL.md

 ```
 A maximal number of 64 components can be registered.

-## Attach components to entities
+## Attach Components to Entities
 ```c
 ```
 ## Register System to the world
 System id 0 is always reserved for NULL.
 ```c
 ```
-## Iteratung over entities in a system
+## Iterating over Entities in a System
 ```c
 ```
 ## Updating the world